arexon/sedge/README.md

-<h1 align="center">Atropa</h1>
+<h1 align="center">Sedge</h1>
 <p align="center">Declaratively supercharged framework for building complex Add-Ons for Minecraft Bedrock Edition</p>

 <br/>

 > Note: This is still a work in progress.

-## Why use Atropa?
+## Why use Sedge?

-Atropa takes full advantage of TypeScript and its powerful type system to create a functional, declarative API that elevates Add-On development to the next level!
+Sedge takes full advantage of TypeScript and its powerful type system to create a functional, declarative API that elevates Add-On development to the next level!

 ❯ ⚙️ **Generator Functions** for intuitive creation of files such as entities <br/>
 ❯ 💾 **Custom Components** to allow for abstracting away logic into composable and reusable functions <br/>